 - One form of corrective action is counseling, which basically means pointing out to the candidate he or she has made a mistake - Another form of corrective action involves clarifying, which means explaining to the candidate how to do correctly whatever it is the candidate is doing wrong - The third form is coaching, which means observing and guiding the candidate as he or she tries to do it the right way

-Point out when a candidate makes a mistake, it is often necessary to use all three kinds of corrective action.
+Point out when a can action. ndidate makes a mista ry to use all three kinds of correctiv

 When should the instructor counsel a candidate?